 Southbend International Airport

-Greyhound staffs the bus side of the station on the Westside of the lobby.
-The ticket office is open from 5:30 am – 9:00 pm.
-If you need in-person help, call or check the Greyhound website to ensure service is there, times can change.
+Greyhound staffs the station’s bus side, on the lobby’s west side.
+The ticket office is open from 5:30 am to 9:30 pm.
+Call or check the Greyhound website to ensure service is available; times can change.

 All buses load outside the West end doors.
 The city bus stop is close to the station with access to the Blue Line, 12, 31, 34, 57, and 80.